reactivemarbles/ObservableEvents/README.md

     <img width="170" src="./images/logo.png"/>
 </a>

-# Observable event generator
+# Observable Event Generator

-This project is a .NET 5 source generator which produces `IObservable<T>` for events contained within a object including all base classes.
+This project is a [.NET 5 source generator which produces `IObservable<T>` for events contained within a object including all base classes. `ObservableEvents` generator will convert events within an assembly and create observable wrappers for them, it is based on [Pharmacist](https://github.com/reactiveui/Pharmacist) and uses [.NET Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) technology.

-# Installation

 ## NuGet Packages